 When there’s a drop in your retention graph you should be alarmed that there’s a certain point in your video that isn’t satisfying your viewers’ interest.
 That’s where you should analyze your content and see what’s causing them to bounce.

-Shares, likes, and dislikes, comments, and watch time all those are engagement indicators.
+Shares, likes, dislikes, comments, and watch time are engagement indicators.
 They tell you how much viewers got engaged with your video to share, comments, replay, or interact with it somehow.
 Even negative feedback is something you can learn a lot from.

 Your click-through rate should be your dearest video metric.
 It tells you how well your call to action encouraged viewers to take the desired action.
 That and cards CTR are huge indicators of compelling CTA copy as well as good content.

-You better think of performing more compelling and shorter video content to keep them watching till the end.
+You better think of creating more compelling and shorter video content to keep them watching till the end.

 8# Traffic Sources

 It’s obviously important to track where your audience watches your videos.
-Are more people watching through mobile, tablets, or desktops?
-If the more audience comes from mobile devices- which is quite expected, then you need to improve more mobile video marketing techs and content to appeal to more people and to keep the already engaged ones.
+Are more people watching via mobile, tablets, or desktops?

 Facebook Video Metrics

-Facebook video metrics don’t quite differ from YouTubes.
-But due to the different algorithm, each platform has, video marketing also has slightly different video metrics to highlight.
+Facebook video metrics differ from YouTubes.
+Also due to the different algorithms, each platform has, video marketing also has slightly different video metrics to highlight.